Cooking on a Fire Pit for a Group

 Cooking for a group with a fire pit is a lot of fun.
 Keep in mind these couple tips:

-1. Build your file about 15-20 minutes before you start cooking, You want good, consistent heat coming from an established fire.
+1. Build your fire about 15 - 20 minutes before you start cooking.
+You want even, consistent heat coming from an established fire.

 2. Have lots of wood on hand!
 You don’t want to worry about running out of wood mid-sesh.
 Use hardwoods whenever possible.

 3. Avoid distractions while you are cooking over a hot fire.
 The temperature is so extreme you want to be watching your food the whole time.
 If you have sides or other dishes that are cooking at the same time, try to have someone else watch them.

 4. Make sure to have a covered baking container ready for any meat coming off the fire, especially if you have to put several rounds of meat on the grill in succession.
 You don’t want the earlier rounds getting cold before you can plate them for your guests!

 5. BE SAFE!
 Keep kids away, and never swing an overloaded grill too far past the center of gravity.
 Wear gloves when handling the grill.

 Those are a couple tips to keep in mind!
 Make it your own and figure out what works best for you.

 Remember to take some pictures of your feasts and send them over to us!